pruje/libbash.sh/docs/libbash.md

 #### Options
 ```
-SIZE  Set the password size (16 by default, use value between 1 and 32)
+SIZE  Set the password size (16 by default; use value between 1 and 32)
 ```

 #### Exit codes
-- 0: Email sent
+- 0: OK
 - 1: Usage error
 - 2: Unknown command error